CSCfi/csc-user-guide/docs/accounts/how-to-apply-for-billing-units.md

 !!!
 Note

-    Academic projects are requested to fill in the science area, publications, etc. If those are irrelevant for your work, your project type should probably be Commercial.
+    Academic projects are requested to fill in the science area, publications, project results etc. This information is used to evaluate your application and incomplete applications may be denied.

     All members of a project can submit billing unit applications.